THE BENEFITS OF KELP

 Exposing dried vegetables, especially powders, to the air causes them to break down quickly and some will turn rancid.
 All green superfoods should always be in capsules and preferably kept in the freezer.
 However, very few of them are sold this way.

 3. Kelp does not contain spirulina, chlorella or blue-green algae.
 These common algaes are somewhat toxic for human beings.
-They build up in the liver, indicating they are not too compatible with human physiology, no matter what nutritional benefits they may offer.
+They build up in the liver, indicating they are not as compatible with human physiology, no matter what nutritional benefits they may offer.

 4. Kelp has much more iodine, and I find this is absolutely needed today.

-5. Kelp is less expensive.
+5. Kelp is often less expensive.

-Why kelp and not other sea vegetables?
 Kelp is not the same as bladderwrack, Irish moss, dulse, nori, hiziki, wakame and many other sea vegetables, so do not confuse them.

 THE MERCURY AND ARSENIC PROBLEM IN KELP

 A drawback of kelp and all sea products is the presence of toxic metals, mainly mercury and perhaps arsenic.
-However, I have not found that our clients’ hair mercury or arsenic levels rise due to taking kelp at up to 4000 mg daily.
+However, we have not found that our clients’ hair mercury or arsenic levels rise due to taking kelp at up to 4000 mg daily.

 In contrast, ingesting other sea vegetables such as dulse, wakame, nori and others does raise the hair mercury level.
 The reason for the difference is that kelp contains more alginates that bind to mercury and prevent its absorption.